iennae/porter/docs/content/quickstart.md

 ## Porter Key Concepts

-For this quickstart, the main concepts that you will learn about are bundles, mixins and the actions that you can take with bundles.
+For this quickstart, the main concepts that you will learn about are bundles, actions, and mixins that you can take with bundles.

 * Bundle